Congratulations! You've been hitting your daily sign-up goals.

 Craig Jackson, Director of customer success at Pleo, talks about something similar.
 He emphasizes understanding the customer’s value and resource availability.

-So, most of the legwork is identifying your goals, available resources, user base, and annual contract value.
-And making sure an investment makes sense for your product’s pricing and distribution model.
+So, most of the legwork involves identifying your goals, available resources, user base, and annual contract value, and making sure the investment aligns with your product’s pricing and distribution model.

-With that being said, let’s explore each model and explore how it can enhance the customer onboarding experience.
+That said, let’s look at each model and how it can enhance the customer onboarding experience.

 High-touch customer onboarding

 During initial calls, you educate customers about features, help configure dashboards, and assist with data migration.
-Such dedicated support helps them realize the product’s full value and reduces churn risk.
+This dedicated support helps them realize the product’s full value and reduces churn risk.

 "Live onboarding sessions offer a unique opportunity for your customers to actively engage, ask questions, and collaborate seamlessly through project phases - reducing confusion and removing potential hurdles.
 This personalized approach not only ensures your customers feel acknowledged and valued but also empowers them towards a confident implementation."